WHY HAVE PERMANENT MAKEUP DONE?

 Please always check with your physician and MRI technician (especially if you have eyeliner tattoo).
 However, in the instances where MRI discomfort has resulted, it usually is reported as localized and temporary.

-Note: the pigment formula is based on Eternal Ink which contains minerals.
+Note: the pigment formulas I use are based on body art ink formulas which contains minerals.

 DOES IT HURT?